laravel/docs/cashier-paddle.md

 <a name="quickstart-selling-products"></a>
 ### Selling Products

 > [!NOTE]
 > Before utilizing Paddle Checkout, you should define Products with fixed prices in your Paddle dashboard.
 In addition, you should [configure Paddle's webhook handling](#handling-paddle-webhooks).

 Offering product and subscription billing via your application can be intimidating.
 However, thanks to Cashier and [Paddle's Checkout Overlay](https://www.paddle.com/billing/checkout), you can easily build modern, robust payment integrations.

 To charge customers for non-recurring, single-charge products, we'll utilize Cashier to charge customers with Paddle's Checkout Overlay, where they will provide their payment details and confirm their purchase.
-Once the payment has been made via the checkout overlay, the customer will be redirected to a success URL of your choosing within your application:
+Once the payment has been made via the Checkout Overlay, the customer will be redirected to a success URL of your choosing within your application:

     use Illuminate\Http\Request;